-- Inform your customers about the existence of the ODR platform and the possibility of using the ODR platform to resolve their disputes.
-You have to provide a link from your website to the Online Dispute Resolution Platform and should also include information regarding the ODR Platform In the standard terms and conditions you use for your consumer contracts. - When you send your customer an e-mail suggesting to use an ADR body, you also have to include the link to the ODR Platform.
+- Inform your customers about the existence of the EU ODR platform and the possibility of using the EU ODR platform to resolve their disputes.
+You have to provide a link from your website to the EU Online Dispute Resolution Platform and should also include information regarding the ODR Platform in the standard terms and conditions you use for your consumer contracts. - When you send your customer an e-mail suggesting to use an ADR body, you also have to include the link to the EU ODR Platform.

-X. A dispute arises that you can't resolve with an online customer - how the ODR Platform works
+X. A dispute arises that you can't resolve with an online customer - how the EU ODR Platform works

-The customer makes a complaint on the platform.

-- You receive an e-mail notification that there is a complaint against you. - You follow the link, go to the platform and register (if you are not registered yet) to be able to see the complaint. - You select the ADR body you want to use (or the one you are obliged to use, according to the rules in your country/sector) and send this proposal to your customer. - Your customer can accept your proposed ADR body or can suggest another ADR body from the list suggested in the platform. - Once you both find an agreement on the ADR body to be used, the complaint goes to that ADR body. - After the complaint was transferred to the ADR body, the rules and procedures of that body apply. - You will be updated on the progress of your case via email notifications and will be able engage with the process as necessary via the ODR Platform. - Throughout the process you will be able to use the translation tool for all the documents and messages you send and receive. - The ODR process will be completed within 90 days.
+- The customer makes a complaint on the platform.9 - You receive an e-mail notification that there is a complaint against you. - You follow the link, go to the platform and register (if you are not registered yet) to be able to see the complaint. - You select the ADR body you want to use (or the one you are obliged to use, according to the rules in your country/sector) and send this proposal to your customer. - Your customer can accept your proposed ADR body or can suggest another ADR body from the list suggested in the platform.